-Step Task Links to Related Topics and Procedures 1 a On the WSA, add a WSA Client certificate. • Create or upload a CA-signed or self-signed WSA Client certificate on the WSA.
+Step Task Links to Related Topics and Procedures 1a On the WSA, add a WSA Client certificate. • Create or upload a CA-signed or self-signed WSA Client certificate on the WSA.
 See Connect to the ISE Services, page 8-6, and Certificate Management, page 22-25.
 1b On the WSA, download this WSA Client certificate for upload to the ISE server.
 Download the WSA Client certificate, save it, and then transfer it to the ISE server.
 See Connect to the ISE Services, page 8-6.
-2 If the WSA Client Certificate is self-signed, upload it and its signing Import the WSA Client certificate downloaded from the WSA in the previous step, adding it to the ISE server's Trusted Certificate store.
-(Administration &gt; Certificates &gt; Trusted Certificates &gt; Import.) certificate to the ISE server. • Be sure to also add the appropriate signing certificate for this WSA Client certificate to the Trusted Certificates store on the ISE server, as discussed in Using Self-signed Certificates, page 8-3.
+2 If the WSA Client Certificate is self-signed, upload it and its signing certificate to the ISE server. • Import the WSA Client certificate downloaded from the WSA in the previous step, adding it to the ISE server's Trusted Certificate store.
+(Administration > Certificates > Trusted Certificates > Import.) certificate to the 13E server. • Be sure to also add the appropriate signing certificate for this WSA Client certificate to the Trusted Certificates store on the ISE server, as discussed in Using Self-signed Certificates, page 8-3.